Jalastin/ECS-189L-Project/ProjectDocument.md

 - Mac version can be found [here](https://drive.google.com/drive/folders/112PHEbaHF7dDoIA01U_98n1RYTsCkBor?usp=sharing)
 - IOS version can be found [here](https://drive.google.com/file/d/1mwNApjL_EAnLEHehwpmaMFj0RlB7TMiJ/view?usp=sharing)
 - WebGL version can be played [here](https://jalastin.github.io/ECS-189L-Project/)

+# Further Improvements + Fixes #

+## User Interface + Audio

+- More settings could be created to allow more user control.
+We could add different audio sliders for music and sound effects, and add an option for fullscreen, windowed, or borderless windowed views of the game.
+- More sound effects could be added, such as when charging pearls or falling.

+## Movement/Physics + Game Feel

+- The Dark Zone could be improved so that it turns on/off when a Pearl goes past it, so it's not just dependent on the Player going through it.
+- The Wind Zone could be improved so that WindSprites always spawn somewhere on the screen, giving clearer visualization of the current wind force.
+- Further research could be done on a different ADSR curve that may better fit the feel of the game.

+## Animation + Visuals

+- Visual style could be more uniform, as currently we have a mix of different Unity assets and packages.
+- We could make our own character sprite to better match our desired visual style.
+- Animations could be further refined to look smoother and fit better in the game.

+## Input + Cross-Platform

+- Menu traversal on console / controllers could be improved.
+Instead of using a cursor, having the controller simply hover the different menu options may be a better choice.

+## Level Design

+- Our background is currently a static color.
+In a future version of this game, we could have a gradient so the color of the sky changes with the player's altitude (e.g. light blue in the beginning, overcast in the forest, a cave background in the cave, a darker blue for the storm, and a pink sunset for the crown/finish line)
+- Sections of the map could be fixed/hidden.
+Occasionally when the camera follows the pearl, unfinished / unreachable sections of the map are visible.